brutusin/json/README.md

 * [`@JsonProperty`](src/main/java/org/brutusin/json/annotations/JsonProperty.java).
 Lets specify standard schema properties like, default value, enumeration, title, description,...
 * [`@IndexableProperty`](src/main/java/org/brutusin/json/annotations/IndexableProperty.java).
 Adds custom `"index":"index"` or `"index":"facet"` properties to the schema generated.

+## Service Providers
-#### JUnit tests for implementing providers
+### JUnit tests for implementing providers

-Add the following dependency to the provider pom:
+All service providers must pass the JUnit tests included in this module.
+In order to that, the following maven dependence has to be included
 ```xml
 <dependency>
      <groupId>org.brutusin</groupId>